Dcastro99/Final-Project/PLAN.md

     * Just as it is necessary.
   * How will you communicate that it’s time to merge?
     * It's cool to merge whenever, because github will not let you merge a merge conflicted pr.

+## User stories

+* As a player that likes exploring, I will enjoy reaching new parts of the escaperoom by using my problem solving skills.

+* As a player that likes achieving, I will enjoy collecting all the items and eventually winning the game.

+* As a player that struggles with a game, the hint system will help me progress.

+* As a player I'm looking for a game that is comedic and a light-hearted experience

+* As a coder, I can appreciate the relatability of the characters problem.